sovrynn/ecdo/5-LOCATION-MAPPING/asia/india/README.md

 Seems that there could be some safe spots in India.

-# Varanasi
+Promising locations:

-Long way inland, well protected by the Himalayas during S1 -> S2, and a minimum of 800-900km land buffering between the cities and the coast on the S2 -> S1 rotation.
+- Varanasi

-# Doddabetta Peak in ooty
+	- Long way inland, well protected by the Himalayas during S1 -> S2, and a minimum of 800-900km land buffering between the cities and the coast on the S2 -> S1 rotation.

-Potential safe haven
+- Doddabetta Peak in Ooty

-# India generally
+# Nobulart

 May be spared the worst of it by the Himalayas, going from S1 to S2.
 Tibet will be inundated for sure.